Softerec/simple-trade-strategy-analysis/README.md

 # simple-trade-strategy-analysis
 Written in Python 3.7
-Simple software to analyse very simple trading strategy against historical data of particular equity.
+Script to analyse very simple trading strategy against historical data of particular equity.

 This piece of software reads .csv files (downloaded from yahoo finance).
 Each of files contain historical prices of specific equity or fund.